wang-nancy/wang-nancy.github.io/index.md

 # Nancy Wang
-Mechanical Engineering student at UC Berkeley, manufacturing design, mechatronics, and product development.
+UC Berkeleystudent interested in manufacturing design, mechatronics, and product development.
 I like taking a design from CAD through analysis to something that could actually be built.
 [Email: Mwang3@berkeley.edu](Mwang3@berkeley.edu)· [GitHub](https://github.com/wang-nancy)